vahlkar/PCL/src/3rdparty/libraw/README.md

 1. Download LibRaw's source code.
 We recommend cloning the [https://github.com/LibRaw/LibRaw](official LibRaw GitHub repository) to a directory on your local file system.
 Let's represent this directory as $LIBRAWDIR.

-2. Copy the required Makefile.pcl.xxx file for your platform (where xxx is one of linux, macosx or windows; unfortunately LibRaw cannot be compiled on FreeBSD) to $LIBRAWDIR.
+2. Copy the required Makefile.pcl.xxx file for your platform (where xxx is one of linux, macosx or windows) to $LIBRAWDIR.
 These files are available on [https://gitlab.com/pixinsight/PCL/tree/master/src/3rdparty/libraw]($PCLSRCDIR/3rdparty/libraw).

 3. Use the appropriate Makefile.pcl.xxx file to build LibRaw.
 For example: